Pirozhki: Baltics

 In Latvia, crescent-shaped buns of leavened dough called speķrauši (literally, "fatback tarts") or speķa pīrāgi (often referred to in diminutive speķa pīrādziņi or colloquially simply pīrāgi or pīrādziņi) are traditionally filled with smoked fatback and onion.
 Other fillings are also possible.
 However the name pīrāgi is not exclusive to these buns, but can refer to variety of other pastries, such as pies and turnovers.
 Pīrāgi were often eaten as lunch by farmers and shepherds working the fields.

 Estonians (and Finns) too have this tradition.
 The pirukad or saiakesed are fairly small in size and have regional variations in respect to fillings.
 They are usually made with puff pastry.
 Open pies covering the scale of whole baking tray are also popular, more similar to American pies.
 Many recipes exist, with meat, cabbage, carrots, rice, egg and other fillings and filling mixtures also being used.
 Sweet fillings are as popular as savory pirukad with fillings like apple, various berries, marzipan, various spices and jam.

 South Caucasus

 The Russian variant of pirozhki is a common fast food in Armenia and Azerbaijan.
-In Armenia it often contains a potato or seasoned meat filling.
-In Azerbaijan it is usually made with jam, mashed potatoes, or ground beef.
+In Armenia it often contains a spiced mashed potato, or seasoned meat filling.
+In Azerbaijan it is usually made with mashed potatoes, or ground beef.